USEPA/AMET/docs/AMET_Users_Guide_v1.md

 In the following subsections, we describe how to run each project.

-<a id="WRF_Project"></a>
+<a id="MET_Project"></a>
-6.1 The wrfExample Project
+6.1 The metExample Project
 ----------------------

 Go to the project directory

-> $ cd $AMETBASE/scripts\_db/wrfExample
+> $ cd $AMETBASE/scripts\_db/metExample

-Here, you will see two input files and two C-shell scripts.
-The setup\_project.input file is the input file for initializing the project’s database tables (discussed later in Section 6).
-The only thing you should need to change in this file is the “$email” variable.
-Note that you should use the backslash “escape” character, “\\”, to prevent Perl from evaluating the “@” in your e-mail address.
-The populate\_project.input file describes specific flags for the model outputs and observations that you want to process.
-See Appendix B for information on the specifics relating to each variable.
-You will likely not need to change anything in this second input file.

-The C-shell file metProject.csh is a wrapper script for calling the Perl programs that actually populate the AMET database with the project data.
+Here, you will see one C-shell script.
+The C-shell file matching_surface.csh is a wrapper script for calling the R MET_matching_surface.R that actually populates the AMET database with the project data.
-You will likely only need to verify that the variable AMETBASE has been updated for this project.
-Run the script by typing
+You will first need to verify that the variable AMETBASE has been updated for this project.
+The sameple script has detailed instructions on all variables that are passed to R. Modify according to your setup and run the script by typing

 > $ ./metProject.csh &gt;& log.populate